laravel/docs/testing.md

 <a name="service-providers"></a>
 ### Testing ServiceProviders

 Testing a service provider is not done the same way as any other class in your App\.
-To instanciate a ServiceProvider within the TestCase you must use:
+You cannot use the container to make ServiceProviders.
+To instanciate a ServiceProvider within the TestCase you must new it and pass the app instance provided by the TestCase:

     public function testServiceProvider()
     {